 Viewing commission info for individual reservations

-You can see reservation-level details, like how much commission is due or how much has already been paid for a particular invoice, in your Reservation statements on the Extranet.
+You can see reservation-level details like how much commission is due or how much has already been paid for a particular invoice by viewing your Reservation statements on the Extranet.

 - Log in to the Extranet

 - Click the Finance tab and select Reservation statements

 - Choose a Period from the drop-down menu to see all the reservation details included in a particular monthly invoice and how much commission you owe

 You can download .xls or .csv versions of your reservation statements from this page if you want to save or upload them for use in your own accounting software.